Sakartu/SDM-SiED/README.md

 The client consists of a PHP front-end that calls the server API.
 There are several use cases that the client supports:

-1. Insert/overwrite a tree corresponding to a treeID on the server.
-The tree is parsed to rows and encrypted first.
-Then the server's __insert()__ function is called.
+1. __Insert/overwrite__ a tree corresponding to a treeID on the server.
+The client will parse the XML file to the required row format, then encrypt it.
+The server's __insert()__ function is called with this input.

 Required input:

 * The treeID
-* The XML file that should be stored
+* The XML file that should be stored.
+Note that any node can contain either text or child nodes, __not both__.
 * Secret key information.

-2. Querying
+Output:

+* If the operation succeeded: yes or no.

+2. __Querying__ using an XPath query.
+The client will encrypt the XPath query, then send it off to the server.
+The trees returned by the server are decrypted, and the results are displayed.

+Required input:

+* The treeID
+* The XPath query
+* Secret key information

+Output:

+* If the query is succesful, the decrypted tree(s) that represent the result of the query are displayed.
+* If an error occurs (Invalid XPath, Invalid treeID) then this should be displayed.

+3. __Updating__ a token in a tree on the server.
+The combination of treeID and pre value uniquely identifies the node that should have its token changed.
+The client will encrypt the token before sending it off to the server.

+Required input:

+* The treeID
+* The pre value
+* The new token
+* Secret key information

+Output:

+* If the query was succesful (yes/no).
+If an error occured, the reason should be displayed.

 [1] "Efficient Tree Search in Encrypted Data" by Brinkman et. al.